oscar-franzen/alona/README.md

 ## 2. csvs/all_t_tests_long.tsv
 This is in long format, separated by tabs, and is generated for easy filtering based on selected cutoffs.
 Every row corresponds to one hypothesis test.
 Columns correspond to:

-## 3. csvs/markers.tsv
-Contains marker genes by combining p-values of the pairwise tests.
-P-values are combined with Simes' method.

 Column | What it is
 --- | ---
 comparison_A_vs_B | The comparison that was performed.